Manage users using the GUI

 1. In the Local Users tab, select the three dots of the local user you want to edit, then select **Edit User**.

 2. From the Role property, select the required role.
-If you modify the role to S3, you can set the S3 policy, POSIX UID, and POSIX GID.
+If you modify the role to S3, also set the S3 policy, POSIX UID, and POSIX GID.

 3. Select **Save**.

-As a Cluster Admin or Organization Admin, you can change the password of a local user and revoke the user's tokens.
+As a Cluster Admin or Tenant Admin, you can change the password of a local user and revoke the user's tokens.
+After the password change, the user must sign in again with the new password.

 **Procedure**